Velizar122/TheDefender/README.md

 The file contains scripts for mobile game and you are playing as the moon, and the main goal is to defend the Earth.
-This was one of my first games, so the code and the techniques are pretty pour, but i am still very glad i was working on this project.
+This was one of my first games, so the code and the techniques are pretty pour written, but i am still very glad i was working on this project.
 I have learned a lot, because of this game and maybe in the future i will continue working on it.

 Bullet Script and the Weapon script -